What can organizations do to support new ways of working?

 Embracing the unknown

 After a global crisis, there’s no going back to “normal” – and would we really want to?
 The COVID-19 pandemic has unearthed an array of new working styles and presents an opportunity to evolve the work experience.
-Let your people and culture be your guide as you work to build connections and best practices in this next phase.
+Let your people and culture guide you as you build connections and best practices in this next phase.